foray1010/Popup-my-Bookmarks/README.md

 ## Plan to do

-1. Keyboard Navigation

-2. Bookmarks selector (allow drag and manage a group of bookmarks)
+1. Bookmarks selector (allow drag and manage a group of bookmarks)

 ## What you can help